twwat/imxup/docs/user/multi-host-upload.md

 A: Yes for session-based hosts.
 Export cookies from browser and configure in settings.

 **Q: What file formats are supported?**
 A: Any format, but typically ZIP archives of image galleries.
-Max size depends on host (5-10 GB).
+Max size depends on host (5-10 GB typical, unlimited for Katfile).

 **Q: How do I delete files from hosts?**
 A: Some hosts support deletion via API (Fileboom, Keep2Share, Rapidgator).
 Use host's website for others.